stellaexp/full-stack-frameworks-project/README.md

 ## Database schema

-An example of the data structure in SQLite is as follows;
+An example of the data structure is as follows;

 **Products**